Piedra Volada

-Piedra Volada Falls (Spanish: Cascada de Piedra Volada) is a 453-meter (1485 foot) tall plunge rainy season waterfall in the Barranca Candameña of the Sierra Madre Occidental range in Chihuahua, Mexico.
+Piedra Volada Falls (Spanish: Cascada de Piedra Volada) is a 453 meter plunge waterfall that forms seasonally in the Barranca Candameña of the Sierra Madre Occidental range in Chihuahua, Mexico.
+Though it only flows during the rainy season, it is considered the tallest waterfall in Mexico and one of the tallest waterfalls in the world.
 The English translation of Piedra Volada is "Flying Rock" or "Flying Stone".